Iowa vs. Utah State: Odds, spread, over/under - September 2

 Iowa vs. Utah State: Odds, spread, over/under and other Vegas lines - September 2

-The Utah State Aggies (0-0) will look to upset the No. 25 Iowa Hawkeyes (0-0) on Saturday, September 2, 2023 at Kinnick Stadium.
-The Hawkeyes are without a doubt the favorites in this one, with the spread sitting at 25.5 points.
-The over/under is 45 in the outing.
+The No. 25 Iowa Hawkeyes (0-0) play the Utah State Aggies (0-0) on Saturday, September 2, 2023 at Kinnick Stadium.
+The Hawkeyes are undoubtedly the favorites in this one, with the spread sitting at 24.5 points.
+An over/under of 45 points has been set for the contest.

-You can find odds, spreads, over/unders and more across multiple sportsbooks for the Iowa vs. Utah State matchup in this article.
+You can check out odds, spreads, over/unders and more across multiple sportsbooks for the Iowa vs. Utah State matchup in this article.

 Iowa vs. Utah State Game Info